MengChiehLiu/Comprehensive-Income-Statement-Generator-using-XBRL/README.md

 # Financial Statements Generator using XBRL

-## Environment
+## Environment and packages

-Python 3.9.10
+Python 3.10.0
+pandas 1.3.4
+lxml 4.6.4

 ## Preliminary works...
 Download the compiled XBRL files set first and save them into the same folder with this code

+Just use the default name as the folder name while decompression

 https://mops.twse.com.tw/mops/web/t203sb02

-Just use the default name as the folder name while decompression

 ## With this function one can generate the financial statement according to...
 1. Companies
-2. Year and Quarter
+2. Years and quarters
-3. Statement Types
+3. Statement types

-## Supported Statement Types...
+## Supported statement types...

 1. Income Statements
 2. Comprehensive Income Statements